What does a measles outbreak mean for optometrists?

 "Doctors who practice in measles hot spots should take the time to inquire about the patient's immunization status if any other signs are present," Dr. Ardaya says.

-ODs should also be on the lookout for common signs of measles, including high fever and white spots inside cheeks early in the condition.
+Doctors of optometry should also be on the lookout for common signs of measles, including high fever and white spots inside cheeks early in the condition.
 The typical rash appears about 14 days after the virus is contracted.

-Optometrists and their impact on immunizations
+Doctors of optometry and their impact on immunizations

 The World Health Organization's strategy to eliminate measles includes recommending that all unvaccinated children receive the Measles Containing Vaccine (MCV) between 9 and 12 months of age as part of routine health services.